Last updated July 2026

 Do I need a fishing licence at Kawakawa Bay?

-No — saltwater recreational fishing in New Zealand doesn’t require a licence.
-Daily bag and size limits apply (check MPI/Fisheries NZ).
+No β saltwater recreational fishing in New Zealand does not require a licence.
+Daily bag and size limits apply; check current MPI rules.

 What’s the best time of year for snapper?